IndoDaily Home Page

 The latest conflict between India and Pakistan had sparked global concerns that it could spiral into a full-blown war before a ceasefire was brokered on Saturday.

 "I wanted to raise this question for the world: are nuclear weapons safe in the hands of a rogue and irresponsible nation?"
-Singh told troops at a base in Srinagar in Indian-administered Kashmir.
+Singh told troops at a base in Indian-administered Kashmir.

 "I believe that Pakistan's atomic weapons should be brought under the surveillance of the IAEA (International Atomic Energy Agency)," Singh added.

-- Ceasfire -
+- Ceasefire -

-Fighting began when India launched strikes on May 7 against what it said were "terrorist camps" in Pakistan following an April attack in Indian-administered Kashmir in which 26 people were killed.
+Fighting began when India launched strikes on May 7 against what it called "terrorist camps" in Pakistan following an April attack in Indian-administered Kashmir which killed 26 people.

 New Delhi blamed Islamabad for backing the militants it claimed were behind the attack -- the deadliest on civilians in Kashmir in decades.
 Pakistan denies the charge.

-Four days of intense tit-for-tat drone, missile and artillery exchanges ensued, leaving nearly 70 people, including dozens of civilians, dead on both sides.
+Four days of intense drone, missile and artillery exchanges ensued, leaving nearly 70 people, including dozens of civilians, dead on both sides.

 Both India and Pakistan are nuclear powers and members of the IAEA, which regulates the use of nuclear weapons.

-Pakistani ministers have repeatedly said the nuclear option was not on the table.
-They also stressed on Saturday that its nuclear governmental body was not summoned at any point in the recent conflict.
+Pakistani ministers have repeatedly said the nuclear option was not on the table and that the country's nuclear governmental body was not summoned at any point during the recent conflict.

-Pakistani military spokesman Ahmed Sharif Chaudhry told reporters on Sunday that escalating conflict between "rival nuclear powers" was "inconceivable and sheer stupidity".
+Pakistani military spokesperson Ahmed Sharif Chaudhry told reporters on Sunday that escalating conflict between the nuclear rivals was "inconceivable and sheer stupidity".

 "That conflict can lead to the peril of 1.6 billion people, so in reality there is no space for war between India and Pakistan," Chaudhry said.